mankeip3531/github-tutorial/README.md

 ---
 ## Repository Setup
-1. create a new directory using `mkdir`
+1. Create a new directory using `mkdir`
-2. move into the directory using `cd` and initialize the directory using `git init`
+2. Move into the directory using `cd` and initialize the directory using `git init`
-3. after you finish making edits in your repository, you add the files on the stage using `git add`
+3. After you finish making edits in your repository, you add the files on the stage using `git add`
-4. after you add the files on the stage, you commit the files using `git commit -m`
+4. After you add the files on the stage, you commit the files using `git commit -m`
-5. therefore you should create a new repository on github
+5. Therefore you should create a new repository on github
 6. In order to setup the repository, you link the remote and local together.
 You copy and paste the two link that say "push an existing repository from the command line"
 7. At the end, you push the commits to your remote using `git push -u origin master`

 ---
 ## Workflow & Commands
-* git init = initializes git in your directory into repository for version control
+* `git init` = initializes git in your directory into repository for version control
-* git status = see which files have been edited since the last commit
+* `git status` = see which files have been edited since the last commit
-* git add (file's name) = add the files on the stage to be committed
+* `git add` (file's name) = add the files on the stage to be committed
-* git commit -m "a message" = commit all the files on the stage
+* `git commit` -m "a message" = commit all the files on the stage
-* git push = upload current local repository to the remote repository, including all of your commits and edits
+* `git push` = upload current local repository to the remote repository, including all of your commits and edits

 ---
 ## Rolling Back Changes
 #### undo commit to add
-* git reset --soft HEAD~1
+* `git reset` --soft HEAD~1

 #### undo commit to edit
-* git reset HEAD~1
+* `git reset` HEAD~1
 #### undo edit (revert your files back to your last commit)
-* git checkout -- filename
+* `git checkout` -- filename

 #### undo add (unstage your files)
-* git reset HEAD filename
+* `git reset` HEAD filename

 #### undo push
-* git reset --hard HEAD~1
+* `git reset` --hard HEAD~1

 ---
 ## error handling